-UK Parliament in rare Saturday session for vital Brexit vote
+UK lawmakers to vote on whether to delay Brexit decision

 As lawmakers gathered inside Parliament — their first Saturday sitting since the 1982 Falklands War — tens of thousands of anti-Brexit demonstrators were expected to march on the building, calling for a new referendum on whether to leave the EU or remain.

 Many lawmakers want to rule out the possibility that Britain could crash out of the bloc without a deal on the Oct.
 31 deadline — a prospect economists say would disrupt trade and plunge the economy into recession.
-A proposed amendment to Saturday's vote would withhold approval of the deal until all the necessary legislation to implement it has passed.
+The amendment to be voted on Saturday would withhold approval of the deal until all the necessary legislation to implement it has passed.

 One of the lawmakers behind the measure, Oliver Letwin, said it would prevent the U.K. from leaving at the end of the month "by mistake if something goes wrong during the passage of the implementing legislation."

-If that amendment is chosen for a vote by House of Commons Speaker John Bercow and passes, Johnson will have to ask the EU for a delay to Britain's departure date.
+If that amendment passes, Johnson will have to ask the EU for a delay to Britain's departure date.
 Last month Parliament passed a law compelling the government to do that if no deal is approved by Saturday.

 It would also give another chance to scrutinize — and possibly change— the departure terms while the legislation is passing through Parliament.